Branth1/Project4/README.md

 **Initial Data Analysis**

-Note: For the following graphs, additional data sets can be tested utilizing the code found above and the OOI website.
+Note: For the following graphs, the specific days and time being analyzed can be found and additional data sets can be tested utilizing the code found above and the OOI website.

 **Oregon Shelf Cabled Benthic Experiment Package**